April 29, 2022

 “Breaking into Startups actually helped hundreds of people get jobs on their own, but those were the most disciplined people.
 The people that didn’t have as much discipline required more help,”

-If you haven’t guessed it already, this a tech and programming-heavy mentoring platform.
+If you haven’t guessed it already, this is a tech and programming-heavy mentoring platform.
 So, if you’re in that industry and looking to grow your career, Career Karma may be a viable niche option.

 Career Karma offers many exploratory options for its hundreds of boot camps.